Administrative Hearing - Suspension

 Alaska's requirements for driving privilege reinstatement include the payment of fees and proof of financial responsibility for the future (also know by form number - SR-22).
 Reinstatement is required by law.
 The hearing officer has no authority to decide that the reinstatement requirements should not apply to you.

 You will receive a notice of the hearing that lists the date and time of the hearing.
-On the reverse side of the hearing notice is a “notice of policy".
+On the reverse side of the hearing notice is a “notice of policy.”
 This policy provides you with information concerning evidence, subpoenas, records, and continuances.
 Please read this form.
 For some hearings, the bottom of your hearing notice contains a “temporary license.”
 That temporary license portion can be torn off and carried as your temporary driver’s license.
 If “no temporary license” is issued to you, you cannot drive.
 If you have questions about your temporary license, you should contact Anchorage Driver Services.

 If you ask for a hearing and later decide you don’t want it, you can withdraw your request.
 If you decide to withdraw your request, please notify Anchorage Driver Services, in writing, as soon as possible.
 Once your written request to cancel the hearing is received, your temporary license is canceled and the revocation or cancellation of your license begins.
 If you are convicted in court prior to the hearing date, the court must revoke your privilege to drive.
 You must also surrender the temporary license to the judge.
 If following a conviction, you no longer want to contest the department’s revocation, you should notify Anchorage Driver Services, in writing, of your intention to withdraw your hearing request.

-If you request a hearing and fail to respond or attend the hearing, your right to a hearing is waived and the suspension will go into effect.
+If you request a hearing and fail to respond or attend the hearing, your right to a hearing is waived and the revocation or cancellation will go into effect.

 You have the right to have a lawyer, or any person of your choice, help you with the hearing.
 Not all cases require legal assistance.
 If your case is complicated you may need a lawyer.
 If you are going to hire a lawyer, don’t wait until the hearing is scheduled.
 Hire a lawyer right away.
 Your lawyer will need time to prepare your case.
 If you hire a lawyer, let the hearing office know immediately so that a notice of the hearing can be sent to your lawyer.